 This experiment required a face (one of my favourite ones in fact).
-My wife reluctantly volunteered to serve as the subject of this lenticular test project.
+My wife volunteered to serve as the subject of this lenticular test project.
 The direction I gave her was to look into the camera as if she was making eye contact with someone in a positive way.
 Not a stretch for her, because that is how she has always been.
 This design needed to capture emotion as well as image.

 The most time-consuming part of this stage was designing the lighting.
 Now I understand why movies take so long to make and require so many people.
 Timing the vector animation reflections with the motion of the camera also provided a unique set of challenges.

-100 degree, semi-circle video was recoded in several passes.
+100 degree, semi-circle video was recorded in several passes.
 Vector Animated User Interface graphics were projected onto curved plexiglass that was placed between the camera and the model.
 This resulted in some interesting moving details.

 The video was imported into Photoshop and edited into 72 individual frames.
 Each was carefully finessed to create the desired effect.
 This was the most challenging part of this stage.
 It tested my understanding of Photoshop and animation.